 FDA has determined that the applicable regulatory review period for BARACLUDE is 2,993 days.
 Of this time, 2,811 days occurred during the testing phase of the regulatory review period, while 182 days occurred during the approval phase.
 These periods of time were derived from the following dates:

 1. The date an exemption under section 505(i) of the Federal Food, Drug, and Cosmetics Act (the act) (21 U.S.C.
 355(i)) became effective: January 19, 1997.
-FDA has verified the applicant's claim that the date the investigational new drug application became effective was on January 19, 1997.
+FDA has verified the applicant's Start Printed Page 8182claim that the date the investigational new drug application became effective was on January 19, 1997.